jveverka/rpi-projects/k8s-cluster/README.md

   sudo kubeadm token create --print-join-command
   ```

-### 4. Setup worker k8s node(s)
+### 4. Setup k8s worker node(s)
-* Join any number of worker nodes by running the following on each as root:
+* Join any number of worker nodes by running the following on each as root on each node:
   ```
   sudo kubeadm join <IP-ADDRESS-OF-CONTROLLER>:6443 --token <TOKEN> \
     --discovery-token-ca-cert-hash sha256:<CERT-HASH>